overwolf/overwolf.github.io/docs/status/past-incidents.md

 Rocket League
 -------------

-**Investigating** -   Rocket League game events are down, we are working on a fix.
+**Investigating** -   Rocket League game events are down,  latest patch includes many changes (DX11 and x64 support). we are working on a fix.
 Mar 11, 11:46 PM GMT+3